null FBA19B7T0L9D Skip to main content

 19th Nov 2024

+What President Declared Thanksgiving Day a National Holiday?
 Thanksgiving is one of the most celebrated holidays in the United States, known for family gatherings, feasts, and expressions of gratitude.
 But the journey of Thanksgiving from local festivities to a nationwide celebration is deeply rooted in American history.

 Keynotes

-4. Thanksgiving celebrates gratitude, family, and American traditions.
+• Thanksgiving celebrates gratitude, family, and traditions.

 The Roots of Thanksgiving: A Historical Perspective